PracticalAstronomyCrew/knowledgebase/docs/source/pm/p11-night-sky-brightness.rst

 Observation Planning:
 ^^^^^^^^^^^^^^^^^^^^^

-   * Observation time
+    * Observation Time

-        *You will be observing for a half night shift for this project
+        * You will be observing HALF night shift.

     * Target Selection & Observations